wknapik/vpnfailsafe/README.md

 iptables rules on boot, or by otherwise removing the VPNFAILSAFE_INPUT, VPNFAILSAFE_OUTPUT and VPNFAILSAFE_FORWARD chains.

-If you're not going to use the VPN for a while, the entries in /etc/hosts for the VPN servers might get stale and require removal.
+Also, the entries in /etc/hosts for the VPN servers might get stale and require removal.

 # Will vpnfailsafe protect me against DNS leaks ?